Vocabulary

 Deception (n) — the act of deceiving (see above).

 Concealed (adj) — hidden, kept as a secret.
-Criminal often carry a concealed gun with them.
+Criminals often carry a concealed gun with them.

 Profess (v) — to announce or acknowledge something.